Coping with Isolation

-We must follow Government advice at this time.
+We have all been given various Government advice over the past few months.
 This includes staying at home, and strict social distancing.
 This is bound to come with a feeling of isolation to some degree.
 Some people will tolerate this quite well, others will struggle with the lack of social interaction and loss of routine.

 Being isolated from all we know can be difficult for us to deal with.
 Being cut off from friends and family while adjusting to a new way of living can be very stressful.

-Some people will have the stress of managing a family and household when schools are closed, adjusting to working from home (if we are not a front line worker) our work and financial situation can become very challenging.
+Some people will have experienced stress of managing a family and household when schools were closed, adjusting to working from home (if we are not a front line worker) our work and financial situations can become very challenging.

-This can greatly impact on our mental health and well-being.
-Change is scary at the best of times.
+This can greatly impact on our mental health and wellbeing.
+Change is scarey at the best of times.
 Add on sudden and enforced change, alongside physical threats to health, and isolation - well it's little wonder people feel bad.

 It is therefore important to take care of your physical and mental wellness.
 Some ways to do this:

-Maintain a routine: When isolated indoors, we may not realise the negative effects of losing routine.
+Maintain a routine: When isolated indoors, it's easy to miss the negative effects of losing routine.
 Even if you didn't have a set daily routine before this (I know I didn't) things like maintaining a good sleep and wake cycle, getting dressed each day, keeping to regular meals, can help ward off feelings of hopelessness and maintain a sense of purpose.

 Plan fun: Just because we can't go out and do out usual fun stuff, we can adapt!
 Plan something that is just for you each day.
 Just knowing you have an hour each day to switch off from the world, can be enough to re-set your mind.
 Also plan ahead for something you'd really love to do later on when life returns to some level or normality.
 See, feel and imagine yourself doing this future fun thing.